XCSoar/XCSoar/XCSoarV4-README.txt

 To do for next version:

+- Speed command driven by dolphin speed or block maccready
+- Temp trace max temperature relative to ground offset
+- Fix airspace visibility bug (query, warnings should apply even if not drawn on screen!)
+- 'Marginal final glide' is that the right text?
+- FLARM status, FLARM aircraft display on map
+- Font customisation in settings (font type, size)
+- Autozoom optionally on at startup (settings)
+- Disable PGRMZ if vario is already outputting altitude (or vica versa)
+- Collect different settings based on pilot identification at startup
+- In climb stats page, show direction of circling
+- Drop marker conditional on significant climb
+- Generate waypoints from towns (builtupa, miscpopp)
+- Kinetic energy adjustment to final glide
 - Low battery exit is not working, fix it.
 - Fix strange circling bug
 - Speed to fly chevrons are hidden by vario in fullscreen mode